 - Fridges to be cleaned out weekly - Freezers to be cleaned out every three months and recorded - All cupboards to be cleaned out monthly - Fridge and freezer temperatures must be recorded first thing in the morning by the manager/cook and last thing at night - All food to be covered at all times in and out of the fridge and dated to show when each product was opened - Care must be taken to ensure that food is correctly stored in fridges - When re-heating food, it should be over 75°C, checked with the probe thermometer and recorded, then cooled down before serving.
-Food prepared on the premises must be checked with the probe thermometer before serving - Food served but not used immediately should be appropriately covered and placed in the fridge/freezer within 60 minutes.
+Food prepared on the premises must be checked with the probe thermometer before serving.
+Food is never reheated more than once. - Food served but not used immediately should be appropriately covered and placed in the fridge/freezer within 60 minutes.
 If this is not followed, food should be discarded immediately - All opened packets to be dated when opened and placed in an airtight container e.g. baby food, raisins, cereal etc. - Blended food should be placed in suitable airtight containers, named and dated - Surfaces to be cleaned with anti-bacterial spray - Only appropriate coloured kitchen cloths to be used (please follow the chart on the wall).
-These must be washed daily on a hot wash - Windows protected by fly guards to be opened as often as possible along with the vents - All plugs to be pulled out of their sockets at the end of each day and switches switched off where practicable (with the exception of the fridge and freezer) - Children must NOT enter the kitchen except for supervised cooking activities - Doors/gates to the kitchen to be kept closed/locked at all times.
+These must be washed daily on a hot wash - Windows protected by fly guards to be opened as often as possible along with the vents - All plugs to be pulled out of their sockets at the end of each day and switches switched off where practicable (with the exception of the fridge and freezer) - Children must NOT enter the kitchen except for supervised cooking activities - Doors/gates to the kitchen to be kept closed/locked at all times - Kitchen bins are emptied when full and at the end of each day